cronomantic/ZXDAAD128/README.md

 ### **DCP**

-With this tool you can compress SCR files (dumps of the Spectrum vRAM) in order to allocate then on the banks of RAM or load them from disk with the `XPICTURE` condAct.
+With this tool you can compress SCR files (dumps of the Spectrum video RAM) in order to allocate then on the banks of RAM or load them from disk with the `XPICTURE` condAct.
 The use is quite simple:

 ```